Krzysi3k/SCOM-powershell-scripts/del_old_machines/README.md

-script removes machines that were offline more than 20 days
+-script removes machines that were offline more than 20 days

-script should be scheduled at least once a day
+-script should be scheduled at least once a day

 how to run: